Conflict and Dispute Resolution (MA/MS)

 The graduate program in conflict and dispute resolution (CRES), housed in the School of Law, offers an interdisciplinary master’s degree (MA or MS) granted by the Division of Graduate Studies.
 It is an interdisciplinary program that prepares professionals from all disciplines to be collaborative problem-solvers in every aspect of society.
 The curriculum includes a balance of theory and skills-based learning designed to sharpen analytical and practical skills, encourage intellectual rigor and foster the lively exchange of ideas in and out of the classroom.
 The program operates on the quarter (term) calendar.
 The calendar is available for review online.

 Tuition information can be found here.
-The total cost of attendance (including estimates for housing, books, personal expenses, and transportation) and information about scholarships may be found online.
 For fee information, please refer to financialaid.uoregon.edu.

 Program Learning Outcomes